Seahawks receiver John Ursua says he tested negative for COVID-19 one day after testing positive

 Full-pads practices will begin Aug.
 17.

-Ursua was a seventh-round pick in the 2019 draft expected to compete for a roster spot this year as a slot receiver.
+Ursua was a seventh-round pick in the 2019 draft expected to compete for a roster spot this year as a slot receiver after making one catch for 11 yards last season.

+Through Monday, 106 players have been placed on the Reserve/COVID-19 list with 75 having since been activated off of it.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.